- Search The Registry

 Levi Coffin, from New Garden, N.C., was the only son among seven children.
-The young Levi received the bulk of his education at home, which proved to be good enough for Coffin to find work as a teacher for several years.
-In 1821, with his cousin Vestal, Levi Coffin ran a Sunday school for Blacks.
+The young Levi received the bulk of his education at home, which proved good enough for Coffin to find work as a teacher for several years.
+In 1821, with his cousin Vestal, Coffin ran a Sunday school for Blacks.
 Alarmed slave owners, however, soon forced the school to close.

-In 1824, Coffin decided to join his other family members who had moved to the young state of Indiana.
+In 1824, Coffin decided to join his other family members who had moved to the state of Indiana.
 Establishing a store in Newport, Coffin prospered, expanding his operations to include cutting pork and manufacturing linseed oil.
 Even with his busy life as a merchant, Coffin was "never too busy to engage in Underground Railroad affairs."
 Also, his thriving business and importance in the community helped deflect opposition to his Underground Railroad activities from pro-slavery supporters and slave hunters in the area.

-Questioned about why he aided slaves, Coffin said "The Bible, in bidding us to feed the hungry and clothe the naked, said nothing about color, and I should try to follow out the teachings of that good book."
+Questioned about why he aided slaves, Coffin said, "The Bible, in bidding us to feed the hungry and clothe the naked, said nothing about color, and I should try to follow out the teachings of that good book."
 In 1847, Coffin left Newport to open a wholesale warehouse in Cincinnati that handled cotton goods, sugar, and spices produced by free labor.
 The enterprise had been funded a year earlier by a Quaker Convention at Salem, Indiana.